 On June 30, 2022, the Company entered into Amendment No. 4 of the Hercules Loan Agreement ("Amendment 4").
 Amendment 4 primarily added two additional milestones that if met will extend the interest-only period of the debt under the Hercules facility.
-To achieve the first milestone, which would extend the interest-only period from February 1, 2023 to August 1, 2023, the Company must raise \$50.0 million in external financing and achieve Performance Milestone III, as defined in the Hercules Loan Agreement.
-The Company has achieved the external financing portion of this milestone effective June 30, 2022.
-To achieve the second milestone, which would further extend the interest-only period of the debt to February 1, 2024, the Company must raise an additional \$25.0 million in external financing and file a New Drug Application for mavorizafor for the treatment of WHIM syndrome.
-The Company concluded that Amendment 4 represented a modification to the debt as opposed to a debt extinguishment.
-Accordingly, fees paid to third parties directly related to the amended debt were expensed as incurred and fees paid to Hercules in conjunction with the amendment were deferred and will be amortized to interest expense over the life of the debt arrangement using the effective interest method.
+To achieve the first interest-only extension milestone, which would extend the interest-only period from February 1, 2023 to August 1, 2023, the Company must raise \$50.0 million in external financing and achieve Performance Milestone III, as defined in the Hercules Loan Agreement.
+Performance Milestone III includes, assuming no other events of default, (a) the Company's Phase 3 trial for the treatment of WHIM having achieved its protocol-specified primary efficacy endpoint with statistical significance, an acceptable safety profile, and supporting efficacy data, such that the totality of safety and efficacy data are sufficient to file a New Drug Application ("NDA") as the immediate next step in clinical development and (b) the Company has proceeded towards filing such NDA.
+The Company has achieved the external financing portion of this milestone effective June 30, 2022 and has not yet achieved Performance Milestone III.
+To achieve the second interest-only extension milestone, which would further extend the interest-only period of the debt to February 1, 2024, the Company must raise an additional \$25.0 million in external financing and file an NDA for mavorixafor for the treatment of WHIM syndrome.
+The Company has concluded that Amendment 4 represents a modification to the debt as opposed to a debt extinguishment.
+Accordingly, fees paid to third parties directly related to the amended debt were expensed as incurred and fees paid to Hercules in conjunction with the amendment were deferred and are being amortized to interest expense over the life of the debt arrangement using the effective interest method.

-Pursuant to the Hercules Loan Agreement, effective as of the earlier of (a) certain specified events impacting the Company's Phase III trial of mavorixafor for the treatment of WHIM syndrome or (b) September 1, 2022, the Company at all times thereafter must maintain cash in an account or accounts in which Hercules has a first priority security interest, in an aggregate amount greater than \$30.0 million.
-Following the achievement of Performance Milestone III, as defined in the Hercules Loan Agreement, the required level shall be reduced to \$20.0 million; and provided further, that subject to the Company's filing of a New Drug Application for mavorixafor for the treatment of WHIM syndrome, this covenant will be extinguished.
+Pursuant to the Hercules Loan Agreement, effective as of September 1, 2022, the Company must maintain cash in an account or accounts in which Hercules has a first priority security interest, in an aggregate amount greater than \$30.0 million.
+Following the achievement of Performance Milestone III, as defined in the Hercules Loan Agreement, the required level shall be reduced to \$20.0 million; and provided further, that subject to the Company's filing of a NDA for mavorixafor for the treatment of WHIM syndrome, this covenant will be extinguished.